-3.4.3 AMENITY
+3.4.3 3.4.3 AMENITY

 As noted, factors such as air quality, noise nuisance, vibration, traffic and landscape and visual can affect the amenity of an area.
-These items have been assessed in dedicated impact assessments in their respective chapters of this rEIAR.
-Given that any existing facilities and amenity hubs in the vicinity of the site have developed in recent years while quarrying at the application site (and other sites) has been ongoing over a period since at least the 1950's, it is unlikely that the subject continuance of activities at the site from 2020 (from the expiry of the 2007 permission in September 2020) to the current day will have impacted on the tourist potential of the local area.
-Further information regarding landscape and visual impact and mitigation measures is included in Chapter 11.0 (Landscape) of this rEIAR.
-A considered distribution and design of perimeter embankments coupled with an increased programme of planting (with native species) will consolidate the existing screening of receptors and the subject development.
-Consequently, it is concluded that the development has had an imperceptible impact on tourism and recreation in the area and as long as screening berms and areas of planting are retained in place and maintained, has, and will have, no significant impact on amenity.
+These items have been assessed in dedicated impact assessments in their respective chapters of this EIAR.
+Given that any existing facilities and amenity hubs in the vicinity of the site have developed in recent years while quarrying at the application site (and other sites) has been ongoing over a period since at least the 1950's, it is unlikely that the proposed extension will have a negative impact on the amenity potential of the area.
+Further information regarding landscape and visual impact and mitigation measures is included in Chapter 11.0 (Landscape) of this EIAR.
+Proposed perimeter embankments coupled with an increased programme of planting (with native species) will consolidate the existing screening of the proposed development.
+Consequently, it is concluded that the development will have an imperceptible impact on tourism and recreation in the area and as long as screening berms and areas of planting are retained in place and maintained, and are supplemented as proposed, the proposed development will not give rise to any negative impact on the area.